top of page

-Listening to podcasts is a great way of learning a language.
-In this post I’m going to tell you about some of my favourite ones.
+Listening to podcasts is a great way of learning a language and in this post I’m going to tell you about some of my favourite ones.
 BBC 6 Minute English is made specifically for English learners and is great for beginners and intermediate students.
 The others are more suitable for advanced learners.
 Having said that, even proficient students might struggle to catch everything.
 Luckily modern technology means that you can play them back at a reduced speed.

 1. En Clair